viafanasyev/immortal-stack/README.md

 This program is developed as a part of ISP RAS course.

-This program contains a primitive generic stack with auto logging on errors.
+This program contains a generic stack with auto logging on errors.
+Stack performs additional corruption checking: silent verification, canary guards, hash checking.
 Errors with stack are logged into `stack-dump.txt` file.

 ### Structure

 * src/ : Main project
     * main.cpp : Entry point for the program.
-    * stack.h : Definition and implementation of primitive generic stack.
+    * stack.h : Definition and implementation of error-secure generic stack.
     * logger.h : Definition and implementation of logging functions and macros.
     * environment.h : Helper macros that are environment-dependent (OS, bitness, etc).